 This “debt-dependent economy,” as Freedman and Schwenninger call it, has negative implications for the nation as a whole.
 But individual families are suffering too.

 Rani Molla of the Wall Street Journalnotes that “Over the past 20 years the average increase in spending on some items has exceeded the growth of incomes.
 The gap is especially poignant for those under 25 years old.”

 There are increasingly two classes of Americans: Those who are taking on additional debt, and the rich.

 4. Student debt is crushing a generation of non-wealthy Americans.

 Education for every American who wants to get ahead?
 Forget about it.
 Nowadays you have to be rich to get a college education; that is, unless you want to begin your career with a mountain of debt.
 Once you get out of college, you’ll quickly discover that the gap between spending and income is greatest for people under 25 years of age.

-Education, as Forbes columnist Steve Odland put it in 2012, is “the great equalizer… the facilitator of the American dream.”
+Education, as Forbes columnist Steve Odland put it, is “the great equalizer… the facilitator of the American dream.”
 But at that point college costs had risen 500 percent since 1985, while the overall consumer price index rose by 115 percent.
 As of 2013, tuition at a private university was projected to cost nearly $130,000 on average over four years, and that’s not counting food, lodging, books, or other expenses.